openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 If you select EnedisWebBridge, you will need :

 - To create an Enedis account : https://mon-compte-client.enedis.fr/
-- To fill the bridge with you information : username, Password, and also InternalAuthId.
+- To fill the bridge with you information : username, password, and also InternalAuthId.

 | Parameter      | Description                    |
 |----------------|--------------------------------|